krishnpalsingh01/Creating-Ethical-hacking-lab/README.md

 Step 4: Share Lab Tools Folder
 Go to Settings > Shared Folders in VirtualBox and add your Lab Setup Folder.
-Enable Auto-mount and start the VM to access the shared folder.
-Note:(Folder will not be shared by me i had provided link of resources that are available in folder you can download resources and insert all item in one folder and can attempt this step.)
+Enable Auto-mount and start the VM to access the shared folder, Note:(Folder will not be shared by me i had provided link of resources that are available in folder you can download resources and insert all item in one folder and can attempt this step.)